The best grills of 2019: Gas models we love

-Grilling season is in full swing, and if you're upgrading your gas grill for a big backyard barbecue or gearing up for gameday tailgates, you'll find plenty of options staring back at you in your local home improvement store.
+Grilling season is rounding the corner from summer barbecues to gameday tailgates, and if you're upgrading your gas grill this year, you'll find plenty of options staring back at you in your local home improvement store.

 Options range from charcoal grills to pellet grills, propane grills and even natural gas.
 If you're looking for signature smoky flavor, smokers like the big green egg open up another category entirely.
 One thing is for sure: picking the best grill can be overwhelming.